PritishAnalyst/Data_job_salary_calculator/2_Further Analysis/README.md

 ## 📌 Key Questions Explored

 - Do more skills lead to higher salaries?
-- What are the salary trends for data jobs across regions?
 - What are the most in-demand skills in the data industry?
 - How do salaries vary across the top 10 skills?